Four Myths about “Man Boobs”

 There is nothing I can do to get rid of my man boobs.

 This is patently untrue.
-Dr. Barach performs male breast reduction, an operation in which excess fatty tissue, glandular tissue and skin are reduced to give the chest a flatter and firmer appearance.
+Dr. Kayastha performs male breast reduction, an operation in which excess fatty tissue, glandular tissue and skin are reduced to give the chest a flatter and firmer appearance.
 Male breast reduction is generally very well tolerated by patients; and for many men, the results of the procedure are life changing.

 Learn More about Gynecomastia Treatment

-If you or the man in your life feels self-conscious of enlarged breasts, allow Dr. Barach to explain the procedure in greater detail during a consultation.
+If you or the man in your life feels self-conscious of enlarged breasts, allow Dr. Kayastha to explain the procedure in greater detail during a consultation.
 To make an appointment with the doctor, please call (518) 346-3125 or send us an email.